farlee2121/DevEssentialsBlog/_posts/2020-07-16-iDesign-Project-Summary.md

  - what do we know about sub-graph patterns (like directed diamonds) that could be useful?
    - Could we identify complete bigraphs as a measure of risk or complexity?
  - does reachability tell us anything different than float?
- - is the number of leaves (sources) a meaningful measure of complexity or risk?
+ - is the number of leaves (sources in this case) a meaningful measure of complexity or risk?
  - are ears useful for compressing a graph?
 Splitting projects?

 Observations that are probably minimally helpful
 - the only sink should be the end of the project.
   - I suppose this could be multiple tasks if you don't have a final milestone node
 - Any cycles signify self-dependent activities and are impossible to schedule

-- The critical path is the graph's diameter (since there is effectively one sink, the critical path is going to be the shortest path to that final sink from it's furthest node, so yes, that is the diameter)
+Other math notes from the book
+ - The point of minimum decompression is the inflection point of the risk curve.
+In other words, it is the point where decrease in risk for time added has zero acceleration.
+Any point before that will have increasing returns for added time and any point after will have decreasing returns.
+ - Risk-Cost Crossover: The derivatives of risk and direct cost should cross over at two points (because risk is cubic and cost is quadradic).
+These are where the risk limits of .3 and .75 are estimated from.